 Virginia Corporate Practice of Medicine (CPOM) Overview

-• Summary of Current Law: In Virginia, there isn't a specific corporate practice of medicine statute in place.
+- Summary of Current Law: In Virginia, there isn't a specific corporate practice of medicine statute place, nor a clear body of case law or enforcement activity that would imply a strong unambiguous ban.
 While Virginia Code Section 54.1-2902 and Section 54.1-111(A)(1) establish that practicing medicine without a license is unlawful and extend this prohibition to "person, partnership, corporation, or other entity," there hasn't been a legal examination to determine whether these provisions forbid corporations from employing physicians.
-Two recent opinions from the Virginia Attorney General shed light on the matter.
-In a 1992 opinion, it was clarified that Virginia's laws do not prohibit nonprofit corporations, including hospitals, from employing licensed physicians.
+Meanwhile, Virginia Code Section 54.1-111.D says that nothing should be understood to prevent Virginia corporate entities “that employ or contract with an individual licensed by a health regulatory board, from (i) practicing or engaging in the practice of a profession or occupation for which such individual is licensed, (ii) providing or rendering professional services related thereto through the licensed individual, or (iii) having a legitimate interest in enforcing the terms of employment or its contract with the licensed individual."
+A set of two recent opinions from the Virginia Attorney General helped give more clarity to employers.
+First, in a 1992 opinion, it was clarified that Virginia's laws do not prohibit nonprofit corporations, including hospitals, from employing licensed physicians.
 As long as the physician retains control over medical decisions, maintains professional judgment integrity, and upholds the physician-patient relationship, such employment arrangements are permissible.
-A more recent 1995 opinion extended this interpretation to for-profit subsidiaries of nonprofit hospital corporations, reaffirming that employing physicians doesn't constitute the unlawful practice of medicine if physicians maintain exclusive control over professional medical judgment.
-These opinions provide guidance on the permissibility of physician employment by corporations in Virginia.
+The second (and more recent) opinion in 1955 extended this interpretation to for-profit subsidiaries of nonprofit hospital corporations, reaffirming that employing physicians doesn't constitute the unlawful practice of medicine if physicians maintain exclusive control over professional medical judgment.
+These opinions provide guidance on the permissibility of physician employment by corporations in Virginia, and some of them have been adopted by the Virginia Board of Medicine.
+A key requirement is that physicians retain exclusive control over decisions requiring professional medical judgment, even if they are employed by a corporation that is not physician-owned.

 What are Corporate Practice of Medicine (CPOM) Laws?